-When developing the budget, the department has taken several short- and long-term factors into consideration.
-Such factors include inflation, COVID uncertainty, and unfunded pension liabilities.
-Rising inflation has been an issue for many of us in the last couple of months.
-With the Federal government actively seeking to control inflation, we hope the impact will be a short-term factor.
-However, as we anticipated the inflation issue will most likely continue into next year, inflationary increases have been factored into the development of the budget.
-Additionally, the COVID-19 pandemic will continue to have an impact on the department's operations.
-In 2021-22, the department experienced higher than normal overtime expenses.
+When developing the budget, the department has taken several short and long-term factors into consideration.
+Such factors include inflation and unfunded pension liabilities.
+Rising inflation has been an issue for many of us in the last two years.
+With the Federal government actively seeking to control inflation, we hope the inflation will gradually return to the targeted 2% over the next few years.
+Based on the current forecast, we anticipated the inflation issue will continue into next year.
+As such, inflationary increases have been factored into the development of the budget.
+In 2023-24, the department experienced higher than normal overtime expenses.
 The increase was partly due to mutual-aid fire support which was later reimbursed by the State government.
-A good portion was also related to COVID-19 and having to backfill the shifts of employees who fell ill or had to quarantine after an exposure to the virus.
-Due to many uncertainties from COVID-19, it is difficult to determine whether the COVID concerns will be shortor long-term.
-It is anticipated that the pandemic will continue to have an impact on the department personnel in 2023-24 with the rising cost of services in a period of significant inflation and uncertainties posed by COVID, coupled with the three member agencies still recovering from impacts from the pandemic over the prior three years, long-term sustainability is not achieved without careful planning and monitoring of the department's spending to ensure it stays within budget.
-Efforts to mitigate potential operational impacts include leaving vacant positions unfilled where doing so results in minimal operational impact, reorganization of the Command Staff structure, and an evaluation of overtime expenditures with recommendations for reduction.
 As a new entity, SMC Fire does not carry significant unfunded pension liabilities in its contract with CalPERS.
 The unfunded pension liabilities, or payment with current dollars to fund for pension benefits for prior years' services, remained with the respective member agencies.
-For now, SMC Fire's pension contribution rates primarily consist of normal services costs (contributions to fund for pension benefits for the current years' service).
-However, it is important to note that this will not be the case in the near- and long-term.
-An unfunded pension liability will increase when CalPERS investment returns do not meet the expected rate of return (discount rate) or when there are changes in CalPERS actuarial assumptions, such as changes in discount rate, salary growth and mortality, just to name a few.
-While CalPERS' investment return of 21.3% for the fiscal year ended June 30, 2021 was beneficial for member agencies, the investment loss of negative 7.5% from the fiscal year ended June 30, 2022 will increase pension contributions by \$300,000 per year.
-Full amortization of the investment loss over the 20-year period beginning in 2024-25 will cost SMC Fire \$5.75 million in additional pension contributions.
+For the last five years, SMC Fire's pension contribution rates primarily consist of normal services costs (contributions to fund for pension benefits for the current year's service).
+However, this will change starting in the next fiscal year 2024-25.
+In fiscal year 2021-22, CalPERS experienced significant investment loss (-7.5%).
+As such, an additional unfunded pension liability was added to SMC Fire.
+The department will be required to make unfunded actuarial liability (UAL) payment to CalPERS beginning 2024-25.
+Based on the latest CalPERS actuarial valuation reports, SMC Fire's UAL requirements are projected to be \$125,000 and \$203,000, respectively, for fiscal years 2024-25 and 2025-26.
+The Internal Service Fund for Benefits has accumulated sufficient funds to meet the UAL requirements.
+As such, the projected increases in pension UAL will not cause budget issues in the short term.
 Other costs that are expected but not yet quantifiable include the claims costs that are below the insurance coverage levels for workers' compensation and general liability.
 As experience continues to build in SMC Fire, the long-term plan will continually be monitored and adjusted as information becomes available.